k2view-academy/K2View-Academy/articles/15_web_services/06_web_services_code_examples.md

 - To invoke a call to wsCustomerInfo2 the following URL should be called: http://localhost:3213/api/v2/test/getCustomerInfo?i_id=1&token=ABC&format=json

-### Example of a Complex Input Structure
+### Example of a complex input structure
-A complex json format can also be sent as input to a Fabric Web Service using the POST verb.
+A complex JSON format can also be sent as input to a Fabric Web Service using the POST verb.
 Data is automatically serialized according to the input structure defined as a part of the Web Service's markup.

 For example: